fauna-labs/db-migration-tool/README.md

 Several constants are defined in `main.js` that can be adjusted to optimize the performance of the tool.

--  `duration` - (default: 30) fetch events for the time duration in minutes
+-  `duration` - (default: 30) Time span (in minutes) to gather events
    -  Increase the `duration` constant to widen the window of events that are processed at once, or decrease it to avoid rate limiting.
+-  `iterations` - (default: 20)  Number of iterations to run the tool
+   -  The overall window of events that are processed is `duration` * `iterations` minutes.
--  `interval` - (default: 30)  time to pause between reading and applying events - in seconds
+-  `interval` - (default: 10)  Wait time between iterations in seconds
    -  Decrease the `interval` constant to take less time between iterations, or increase it to avoid rate limiting.
--  `iterations` - (default: 20)  Define the total number of iterations.
-   -  The overall window of events that are processed is `duration` * `iterations` minutes.
--  `size` - (default: 64) page size
+-  `size` - (default: 64) Page size for retrieving documents from the custom index
-   -  You should not need to change this.
+   -  If your documents are very large, you may want to decrease this value to limit the amount of data processed per transaction.
+Otherwise, you should not need to change this.
 The tool paginates through all events in the duration window.
-There is little benefit to increasing or decreasing the page size.
+There is typically little benefit to increasing or decreasing the page size.

 These constants are optimized for migration of databases with a large number of events in each 30 minute window.
 If you want to change performance, start with the `duration` constant and adjust the others as needed.